 Her vision was twofold: a welcoming clinical environment where she could care for her patients and a community of women who are interested in health and wellness outside of their child-bearing years.
 That community extends beyond her patients.
 In fact, any woman can become a member of the Charleston House community and participate in virtual events now and in-person events when they resume.

 “I want a consistent place for education about evidence-based medicine and some things that are limited evidence but do no harm and are still safe for a woman.
 I want to be able to support those new and emerging technologies as well.
 And I want to create an open forum for women to talk about sexual dysfunction, arousal disorders, low libido — all of those things.”

 She started with a lunch-and-learn series that drew more than two dozen women.
-COVID-19 forced her to put those gatherings on hold, but her dream of guiding women through the menopausal transition with careful attention continues to move forward.
+COVID-19 forced her to put those gatherings on hold, but her dream of guiding women needing midlife care and going through the menopausal transition with careful attention continues to move forward.

 Premenopausal women have common complaints